PenTagaris/oldmapsnewtracks/_posts/2017-11-08-Kathmandu.md

 {% include image.html file="IMG_20171015_220013.jpg" alt="Last night at the bar" caption="Tiger pose!
 We will miss our new friends!" %}

-{% include image.html file="IMG_20171015_234453-01.jpg" alt="Leaving our mark" caption="Leaving our mark at the bar.*Fun bahut acha* translates to "fun is necessary", the perfect motto for this group!" %}
+{% include image.html file="IMG_20171015_234453-01.jpg" alt="Leaving our mark" caption='Leaving our mark at the bar. <em>Fun bahut acha</em> translates to "fun is necessary", the perfect motto for this group!' %}

 The two of us stayed on in the city for another few days, exploring the dusty streets, catching up on some much-needed rest, and eating as many mo:mos as we could get our hands on!

 {% include image.html file="IMG_20171017_110152.jpg" alt="Kathmandu streets" caption="Exploring the dusty streets" %}